sato3238/pot-sdk-doc/Main_Coding_Windows10.md

         description='''AscII Art using Figlet''',
     ) as mcxt:
 ```
-This `ModuleContext` define plugin's main attributes as follows:
+This `ModuleContext` defines plugin's main attributes as follows:
 * `owner` : You can describe who madke this plugin. `ARGOS-LABS` means our own plugin.
 * `group` : This group is for grouping at STU Operation group.
 The value will be explained below.
 * `version` : This version is reserved.
 Currently not used.
 Actual version is defined at `setup.yaml` file.